rahul16073/Proximity-Play/README.md

 This application enables users to create and join chat groups based on their location, facilitating the organization of sports activities at nearby venues.
 Leveraging location-based features, users can easily connect with others interested in playing sports in their vicinity.

 Key Features->
-Firebase Integration: Utilizes Firebase for real-time chat functionality, enabling seamless communication within chat groups.
+Firebase Realtime Database Integration: Utilizes Firebase Realtime Database for real-time chat functionality, enabling seamless communication within chat groups.
 RecyclerView: Implements RecyclerView for dynamic and optimized data presentation, ensuring smooth scrolling and performance.
 Google Maps API: Integrates the Google Maps API for location services, allowing users to view nearby venues and select locations for sports activities.